 - Lump sum.
 A one-time, closed-end loan that usually has a fixed interest rate.

 - Revolving line of credit.
 You can withdraw the funds at any time for more flexibility.
 These usually have adjustable interest rates.

-For further information about home equity loans, refer to What You Should Know about Home Equity Lines of Credit, a guide by the Federal Reserve Board.
+For further information about home equity loans, refer to What You Should Know about Home Equity Lines of Credit, a guide by the Consumer Financial Protection Bureau.

 With an installment loan, a borrower repays the loan over time with a set number of scheduled payments.
 Home and car loans represent the most common installment loans.
 Before you sign an agreement for a loan to buy a house, a car, or other large purchase, make sure you fully understand all of the lender's terms and conditions, including:

 - The payment amounts and when they are due.

 - The total finance charge, including all interest and fees you must pay to get the loan.

 - The APR, the rate of interest you will pay over the full term of the loan.

 - What the lender will do if you cannot pay back the loan.